 HANSEN: Where do you see God's work in a protein?

-Mr. DAVID MCLEOD (Herpetology Graduate Student, University of Kansas): I love to investigate and that comes out of both an understanding of science and an understanding of what scripture has told me about who God is.
+DAVID MCLEOD: I love to investigate and that comes out of both an understanding of science and an understanding of what scripture has told me about who God is.
 If God made everything, then what I am studying is the stuff that God made.
 And it doesn't matter it's a bug, or a frog, or a snake, or a worm or a butterfly.
 It's fascinating stuff.

-Dr. DAVID SLOAN WILSON (Biology and Anthropology Distinguished Professor, State University of New York at Binghamton): I'm David Sloan Wilson.
+DAVID SLOAN WILSON: I'm David Sloan Wilson.
 I am an evolutionist.
 I'm not an evolutionary biologist because an evolutionist studies all things from an evolutionary perspective.

 HANSEN: There's a quiz you give in your classes.

 SLOAN WILSON: I ask the audience to describe the morally perfect individual.
 I get the list that what you would expect, you know, love, honesty, sacrifice.
 It's always the same.
 And then I ask, describe the most morally reprehensible individual that you could imagine.
 So, now I have these two extreme descriptions.
 And I conduct three thought experiments.
 So, first, what would happen if you put a good and evil individual together on a desert island?
 And my students lose no time in saying that the moral individual will become shark food within days.